sudopluto/video-notes/setup-fedora/README.md

     - vulkan guide is pretty straight forwards

 - 9: setup disks
-    - everything you could want can be done from gnome terminal now
+    - everything you could want can be done from gnome disks now